Valor Behavioral Health

 Understanding the Dynamics

 Trauma bonding predominantly occurs within abusive relationships, encompassing scenarios such as domestic violence, involvement with cults, or being held hostage.
 It is a psychological survival mechanism that the human brain employs to cope with extreme stress and imminent danger.
-Victims of trauma bonding become conditioned to prioritize the needs and desires of their abuser over their own well-being.
+Victims become conditioned to prioritize the needs and desires of their abuser over their own well-being.

 • Seek professional assistance from therapists and counselors who specialize in trauma-related issues.